Understanding the ROU Asset Journal Entry

 Unless you've modified the asset or experienced an impairment, its measurement closely follows that of its initial entry — recalculate the balance of lease liability after you've adjusted for paid lease payments and the cost of the lease.
 Unless there's a significant impairment, leased assets falling under an Operating lease classification don't use an ROU asset journal entry to amortize with the straight-line expense method.
 After an impairment occurs, however, amortize the remainder of the lease using the straight-line expense.

-Occupier can take the pressure of accounting standards and lease compliance off your shoulders, allowing you to focus on what matters most to you — your business.
+Occupier lease management software can take the pressure of accounting standards and lease compliance off your shoulders, allowing you to focus on what matters most to you — your business.
 We can help you navigate this new guidance, its implications, and what it means for your bottom line going forward.
 The financial statement impact from ASC 842 and tracking of your ROU asset amortization expenses and corresponding lease liabilities on your lessee balance sheet are major changes for accountants.

 Have a question about an ROU asset journal entry or want to learn how Occupier can help your unique case?
 Schedule a demo today.